Microsoft Software End of Support

 When your software goes out of support, it won’t stop working, but the main and immediate risk is that there will be no more security updates or patches, leaving your organisation vulnerable to cyber-attacks.

 For all Microsoft products, once the extended support lifecycle reaches 10 years, there will no longer be any:

 Additionally, users can begin to experience functionality problems due to incompatibility with newer software or systems, and the number of tickets raised will increase the workload of the wider IT team.

 Download our Microsoft End of Life timeline and discover the dates for Windows 7 end of support, SQL 2008 EOL and more key dates for Microsoft Office software:

 Trustmarque and Microsoft have a 30-year relationship which has seen us grow into one of their most trusted partners and today we hold multiple gold and silver accreditations.
 We continually strive to successfully deliver the right IT products and solutions to meet our NHS, Public Sector and corporate customers’ needs.

 Our in-house teams of qualified Microsoft experts have specialisms across the many different areas of the Microsoft world: from access to new software and the latest licensing updates; expert delivery architects and engineers to specialist technical support and services programmes.

 Trustmarque’s cloud team has a wide and complementary range of skills and experience.
 Drawn from both the public and private sectors, our team has varied backgrounds including development and infrastructure, solution architects and BI and Analytics specialists.
 We draw on their expertise, skills and capability to transform organisations into the cloud and deliver better outcomes.

-Trustmarque Services to support your EOS upgrades
+Trustmarque Services to support your End Of Support upgrades

 Microsoft technology news